BryanBorge/TopGamer/README.md

 # UPDATE - 3/3/2020

 I found out a few months back that for some reason our Azure database no longer exists.
-The account is valid and I can still sign on, however the database is missing.
-That pretty much breaks the whole program if anyone were to download it and try to run it there would be hundreds of errors.
+The account is valid and I can still sign on, however, the database is missing.
+That pretty much breaks the whole program.
+If anyone were to download it and try to run it there would be hundreds of errors.